 The CONUS acronym might be part of the reason why so many people think that "contiguous" and "continental" mean the same thing when it comes to geographical restrictions.

-Why Do So Many Sweepstakes Restrict Entry to Residents of the Continental or Contiguous U.S.?
+Why Sweepstakes Restrict Entry to Residents of the Continental or Contiguous U.S.

-Ever wondered why so many sweepstakes don't allow entry from all of the states?
-Sometimes, states are prohibited from entering sweepstakes because they have different regulations about how giveaways are run, but that is not the case when it comes to Alaska and Hawaii.
+Ever wondered why so many sweepstakes don't allow all states to enter their giveaways?
+Sometimes, states are prohibited from entering sweepstakes because they have different regulations about how giveaways are run, but that's not the case when it comes to Alaska and Hawaii.

-The reason why so many sweepstakes prohibit entry from residents of Alaska and/or Hawaii comes down to simple logistics: if a winner comes from one of these outlying states, the prize will cost much more.
+The reason why so many sweepstakes don't let residents of Alaska and/or Hawaii enter comes down to simple logistics: If a winner comes from one of these outlying states, the prize will cost much more.

 In some cases, it could also be that the sponsor doesn't have a presence in one of the outlying states.
-A gift card to a restaurant on the mainland, for example, might not be beneficial to a Hawaiian winner.
+A gift card to a restaurant on the mainland, for example, might not benefit a Hawaiian winner.

 For these reasons, sponsors may choose to simply concentrate their sweepstakes efforts on the lower 48 states.